-The Background of the Berlin Airlift
+The Berlin Airlift Background

 The Western Response

-The Impact of the Berlin Airlift
+The Berlin Airlift impact

 The Berlin Airlift had several significant impacts on the Cold War: